preciofishbone/OmniaDocsG2/blocks/html-script/index.rst

 .. image:: html-settings-new2.png

-You use it the same way as is described under *Add HTML Code*, below.
+You use it the same way as is described under *Add HTML code*, below.

 Layout
 -------
-The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The LAYOUT tab contains general settings, see: :doc:`General block settings </blocks/general-block-settings/index>`

 Write
 ------